dotFionn/iassure-wx/README.md

 ## idea

-This service is designed to gather weather data to be used by [IASsure](https://github.com/MorpheusXAUT/IASsure) by [MorpheusXAT](https://github.com/MorpheusXAUT).
-It is uses the [Open-Meteo.com](https://open-meteo.com)-API to gather the necessary data to provide to the plugin.
+This service is designed to gather weather data to be used by [IASsure](https://github.com/MorpheusXAUT/IASsure) by [MorpheusXAUT](https://github.com/MorpheusXAUT).
+It uses the [Open-Meteo.com](https://open-meteo.com)-API to gather the necessary data to provide to the plugin.

 ## Installation/Deployment